We provide vital support to cultural institutions and arts organizations throughout the world via our extensive program of sponsorships and grants.

 Organized by The Museum of Modern Art in collaboration with Tate Modern

-Bank of America Merrill Lynch is pleased to be the Global Sponsor of Henri Matisse: The Cut-Outs, organized by The Museum of Modern Art in collaboration with Tate Modern, London.
+Bank of America is proud to be the Global Sponsor of Henri Matisse: The Cut-Outs, organized by The Museum of Modern Art, New York, in collaboration with Tate Modern, London.

-Henri Matisse (French, 1869-1954) was in his sixties and wheelchair-bound when he began to cut into painted paper with scissors to make drafts for a number of commissions.
+In the last decade of his career, Henri Matisse (French, 1869-1954) began to cut into painted paper with scissors to make drafts for a number of commissions.
 Eventually, the artist chose cut-outs over painting: he had invented a new medium, called gouaches découpés, and launched a new phase in his career.
 With the help of his assistants he set about creating cut paper collages, often on a colossal scale.
 The result was a series of highly original works, which confirmed his enduring reputation as one of the major artists of the twentieth century.

-Jacky Klein, art historian, presents a sneak peek at Tate Modern's new exhibition.
+Jacky Klein, art historian, presents Tate Modern’s exhibition.

 Credit: The Art Fund